home

 ~AN IMPORTANT NOTE ON SEAMANSHIP~

 There is no such thing as a safe launch.
 Having a safety launch is no substitute for a coach's good judgement.
 A launch is a tool, and is designed with a certain intended set of uses and with certain intended methods of usage.
-You can still have problems if you go out on rough waters; a windy day; run out gas; leave corroded parts unreplaced; neglect to repair damages; or any other number of behaviors that would be considered irresponsible.
+You can still have problems if you go out in rough waters or on windy days; run out gas; fail to replace corroded parts; neglect to repair damage; or otherwise behave irresponsibly.

 No magic goes into safe boating.
 Always bring and use your PFDs / Life jackets, always make sure you check conditions and know your route.
 Bring your radio, lights, cell phone, and have reasonable goals for your outing.
 There is no such thing as a safe launch, but with the right training and experience, the right launch can help make your time out on the water more dependable.